cmu-variability/blockly-websocket-server/README.md

 npm start
 ```

-The server will be available at http://localhost:1234
+The server will run on port 1234 by default (or the PORT environment variable).